goomii321/DailyNASA/README.md

 <img src="https://github.com/goomii321/DailyNASA/blob/main/readme/favorite.png" width="310" height="570"></a>

 ## Note
-You need apikey.properties to successfully execute this app The file can be downloaded [here](https://drive.google.com/drive/folders/1GymhA5kabIFyAJggEf_Uv9Sgduc31I-6?usp=sharing) The password is my phone number :)
+You need apikey.properties to successfully execute this app.
+The file can be downloaded [here](https://drive.google.com/drive/folders/1GymhA5kabIFyAJggEf_Uv9Sgduc31I-6?usp=sharing) , then put the file in the root directory.
+The password is my phone number :)